opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ---
 layout: default
-title: CAT APIs
+title: CAT API
 parent: Elasticsearch
-nav_order: 3
+nav_order: 4
 ---

-# CAT APIs
+# cat API

-You can get essential stats about your cluster in an easy-to-understand, tabular format using the Compact and Aligned Text (CAT) APIs.
+You can get essential statistics about your cluster in an easy-to-understand, tabular format using the compact and aligned text (CAT) API.
-It's a human-readable interface for admin APIs that returns plain text instead of traditional JSON.
+The cat API is a human-readable interface that returns plain text instead of traditional JSON.

-Using the CAT APIs, you can answer questions like which node is the elected master, what state is the cluster in, how many documents are in each index, and so on.
+Using the cat API, you can answer questions like which node is the elected master, what state is the cluster in, how many documents are in each index, and so on.

-To see the available CAT APIs:
+To see the available operations in the cat API, use the following command.
 #### Request

 ```json
 GET _cat
 ```

-You can also use the following string parameters with your query:
+You can also use the following string parameters with your query.

 Parameter | Description
 :--- | :--- |
 `?v` |  Makes the output more verbose by adding headers to the columns.
 It also adds some formatting to help align each of the columns together.
-`?help` | Lists the default and other available headers for a given API.
+`?help` | Lists the default and other available headers for a given operation.
 `?h`  |  Limits the output to specific headers.
 `?format` |  Outputs the result in JSON, YAML, or CBOR formats.
 `?sort` | Sorts the output by the specified columns.